colmbia/phenomic/content/index.md

   link: "about"
 ---

-Hi there.
+Hello there.
 Before having fun with Phenomic, be sure to read the documentation :

 * [How to setup a new project with Phenomic](https://phenomic.io/docs/setup/)
 * [Getting Started with Phenomic](https://phenomic.io/docs/getting-started/)